 If Sir Mix a lot was a recruiter, her resume would be the “big butt”

-It was these quantifiables that separates us from all the other candidates who went to school, went to some dojo for 6 months and your stereotypical ditzy cheerleader.
+It was these quantifiables that separate us from all the other candidates who went to school, went to some dojo for 6 months and your stereotypical ditzy cheerleader.

-- 3.85 GPA says, I know how to study for the long haul of 4 years.
-I didn’t just get lucky and I will be successful with your company’s training program and learning new topics.
+- 3.85 GPA says I know how to study for the long haul of 4 years.
+I didn’t just get lucky and I will be successful with your company’s training program and learn new topics.
 I’d rather have 3.85 GPA over C grades any day.

 - National Champions practice at a different level than your local cheerleading squad.
 The teamwork and trust required to make it to this level is literally “next level”.
 I’d rather have National Champion over the local squad any day.

 - Black belt: Do I need to say anything more?
 This is about both the mental and physical discipline.
 Of course, if someone goes postal in the workplace, I know who run to and hide behind.